 In general, CBP systems require a large number of valves and low dead volumes in the piping, which offers both flexibility and robustness in operation.
 SUS enhances this by allowing the construction of an integrated and pre-assembled single-use tubing and valve set.
-This can also be optimised for a specific CBP set-up.
-For example, should the set-up change, new valves or tubing sets can be constructed to fit the purpose, offering even more flexibility to accommodate future innovation (in the process design).
+This can also be optimized for a specific CBP set-up.
+For example, should the set-up change, new valves or tubing sets can be constructed to fit the purpose, offering even more flexibility to accommodate future innovation in the process design.

 2. Limited clean-up

 The generally more complex nature of continuous bioprocessing systems also heightens the challenge of ensuring all vessels, piping and valves are cleaned sufficiently.
 The addition of SUS reduces these cleaning challenges, as all components can be discharged upon completion of a CBP campaign.